 The Disneyland version of the ride is getting a brand new building called the “El Capitoon Theater,” and it isn’t replacing any old rides.
 Since it’s going in a different building, we expect the ride queue to be slightly different, but with the same idea of going to a film premiere.
 The construction of the Disneyland version will mostly take place behind the scenes, so don’t expect to be able to see the progress.

 Now that you have an idea about what the attraction is like, what is the best touring strategy for riding Mickey and Minnie’s Runaway Railway?
 Crowd levels have been hard to predict so far since it’s only been open for a short time.
+Make sure to look at a good Disney World Crowd Calendar to figure out what attendance might be when you are planning to go.

 One thing is for sure, with the madness surrounding Hollywood Studios right now, it’s going to take a good touring plan to get you through all the new ride successfully.